COUNTY|

 ![]() |

-| hibbing |
+| Hibbing |

 ![]() |

-This station was located in the old town of Hibbing before the town was moved in the early 1920s due to encroaching mines.
-The station was demolished rather than moved and a new station was built at the new site.
-The first station in Hibbing was a converted boxcar. | ||||||
+According to DM&N annual meeting records, this station was built in 1911.
+It was located in the old town of Hibbing before the town was moved in the early 1920s due to encroaching mines.
+It was east of 1st Avenue in the vicinity of GPS: 47.443296, -92.941423.
+After this station went out of service it was used as a woodworking shop and was still standing as of 1926 (as shown on the Sanborn map from that year).
+The station was eventually demolished rather than moved and a new station was built at the new town site. | ||||||

 | Hinsdale |